ReX-XAI/ReX/docs/config.md

 `iters = 30`

 Number of times to run the algorithm.
-More iteraions will generally lead to smaller explanations.
+More iterations will generally lead to smaller explanations.
 Default: 20.

 `weighted = false`